Studentship Terms & Conditions

-- the applicant is confirming that the information provided on their admissions and scholarships applications, and all supporting documents, is true and accurate.
+- the applicant is confirming that the information provided on their admissions and scholarships applications, and all supporting documents, is true and accurate, and

-- the applicant consents to his/her admissions and funding application documents, including uploaded supporting documents and references, being released to the scholarship panel.
+- the applicant consents to his/her admissions and funding application documents, including uploaded supporting documents and references, being released to the scholarship panel, and

-- the applicant agrees to attending an interview in person should they be short-listed.
+- the applicant agrees to attending an interview in person should they be short-listed, and

 - the applicant commits on a full-time or part-time basis to the training/study under the direction of their supervisor(s).
-Applicants undertaking study on a part-time basis agree to devoting the full amount of time deemed necessary and appropriate to their research.
+Applicants undertaking study on a part-time basis agree to devoting the full amount of time deemed necessary and appropriate to their research, and

 - the applicant agrees to informing the relevant MRC LID institution immediately of any change in information provided in the application form.